-- ☑ If you decide to dismantle a boat on your own, ideally at a Clean Marine BC certified boatyard, be sure to contain all waste and prevent the release of pollutants. - Remove and dispose of all hazardous materials in a safe and appropriate manner. - Recycle, repurpose or sell as many components as possible. - Once the vessel is stripped of hazardous materials and anything that can be recycled, reused or repurposed, remaining materials should be sent to a landfill. - ☑ If you hire someone to dispose of your boat, be sure to use a reputable company that will complete the job in the most environmentally responsible manner possible. - ☑ Visit boatingbc.ca/boatdisposal for more resources to help you retire your boat at the end of its useful life, including a list of BC businesses that offer boat disposal and transport services.
+- ☑ If you decide to dismantle a boat on your own, ideally at a Clean Marine BC certified boatyard, be sure to contain all waste and prevent the release of pollutants. - Remove and dispose of all hazardous materials in a safe and appropriate manner. - Recycle, repurpose or sell as many components as possible. - Once the vessel is stripped of hazardous materials and anything that can be recycled, reused or repurposed, remaining materials should be sent to a landfill. - If you hire someone to dispose of your boat, be sure to use a reputable company that will complete the job in the most environmentally responsible manner possible. - ✓ Visit boatingbc.ca/boatdisposal for more resources to help you retire your boat at the end of its useful life, including a list of BC businesses that offer boat disposal and transport services. - ☑ Always report vessels of concern (see page 27).